WELCOME! Find what you need

 Check out the Animal Report and Informational Writing resource on Teachers Pay Teachers.

-Students are so involved in the hands-on experience that they may not even realize how much they’re learning!
+The best part?
+Kids get so caught up in the process, they don’t even realize how much they’re learning!

 easy-ways-to-boost-student-engagement-photo95